Lie Ideal Enhancements of Counting Invariants: Computations and Examples

-}\end{example}
+Hence, the LIE invariant is not determined by the image enhancement or the quandle counting invariant. \end{example}

+\begin{example} Let $\mathfrak{a}=M_2(\mathbb{Z}_2)$.
+Then the virtual links below are not distinguished by the quandle counting invariant, image enhancement or symplectic quandle enhancement invariant, but are distinguished by the LIE invariant:

+\end{example}

-\begin{example}\textup{ For our next example we chose a quandle embedded in a relatively small Lie algebra for speed of computation and computed the LIE polynomial invariant for all prime links with up to seven crossings.
+\begin{example}\textup{ For our final example we chose a quandle embedded in a relatively small Lie algebra for speed of computation and computed the LIE polynomial invariant for all prime classical links with up to seven crossings.
 The results are collected in the table.

 }\end{example}